 You could also think of a VPN as a digital raincoat.
 If you stroll out into the stormy internet, you’re bound to get soaking wet.
 But with a VPN, there’s more of a barrier between you and the countless instructions you’ll encounter.

-On a more technical note, a VPN hides your IP address and your location.
+On a more technical note, a VPN hides your IP address and location.
 It also encrypts your data.
 Overall, VPNs keep your online activity private; they can even open up access to sites and services that may be restricted in certain areas.

 There’s no better option than our sponsor, ExpressVPN.
 It’s the fastest and the best in the business.
 With Kim’s link, you can get an extra three months free when you pay for a year.
 That’s a great deal.